Bringing School Home

 Bringing School Home operates in four deeply affordable communities managed by Boulder Housing Partners:

-These communities can access rich resources, including community centers with libraries, computers, Wi-Fi, and comprehensive and long-term educational programs.
+Each of these communities can access rich resources, including community centers with libraries, computers, Wi-Fi, and comprehensive and long-term educational programs.

 What types of educational opportunities are provided?